-The Nikon Z 40mm f2 is one of the latest compact full-frame lenses for the Nikon mirrorless system.
-An impressive lens for the price and for what it’s capable of with an overall really nice balance between size and performance.
+The Nikon Z 40mm f2 is a compact full-frame lens for the Nikon mirrorless system.
+It is impressive for its price and capabilities, with an overall really nice balance between size and performance.

 Lens Specs